Effect of Rare Fluctuations on the Thermalization of Isolated Quantum Systems

-Here the sum $\sum_e$ is taken over eigenstates $\ket{\alpha}$ with eigenenergies $E_\alpha/L\in [ e-\epsilon;e+\epsilon ]$ where $e$ is the considered energy per particle and $\epsilon$ is a small number that can be taken to zero after the thermodynamic limit.
-The detailed proof of this property will be presented in a longer version of this work \cite{preparation} but the main steps are easy to grasp: using the Cauchy-Schwarz inequality $(O^2)_\alpha\ge (O_\alpha)^2$ one finds that $(\Delta \mathcal{O}_e)^2$ is bounded from above by the fluctuations of $\mathcal{O}$ within the micro-canonical ensemble characterized by the same intensive energy.
-Using the general thermodynamic result, valid both for non-integrable and integrable finite dimensional systems, that an intensive local observable $\mathcal{O}$ has vanishing fluctuations in the micro-canonical ensemble one obtains $(\Delta \mathcal{O}_e)^2\rightarrow 0 $.
+where $\mathcal{O}$ is an intensive local few body Hermitian operator (or observable); the sum $\sum_e$ is taken over eigenstates $\ket{\alpha}$ with eigenenergies $E_\alpha/L\in [ e-\epsilon;e+\epsilon ]$ where $e$ is the considered energy per particle and $\epsilon$ is a small number that can be taken to zero after the thermodynamic limit.
+Our detailed proof presented in \cite{EPAPS} is based on the vanishing of the fluctuations in the microcanonical ensemble \cite{footnote4}.
+Note that Eq.~(\ref{eq:var}) implies that the fraction of states characterized by a value of $\mathcal{O}_\alpha$ different from the microcanonical average vanishes in the thermodynamic limit.
+However, states with different values $\mathcal{O}_\alpha$ may and actually do exist, as we shall show in the following in concrete examples.

-Even though property (\ref{eq:var}) resembles ETH, it is actually different in a subtle way: a state $\ket{\alpha}$ taken at random between all states with the same energy per particle will have with probability one (approaching one in the thermodynamic limit) a value of $\mathcal{O}_\alpha$ equal to its microcanonical average.
-However, states with different values $\mathcal{O}_\alpha$ may and actually do exist, as we shall show in the following.
 They are just rare compared to the other ones.
-This is not a minor fact and shows that the reason of thermalization (or its absence) is more subtle than what surmised in \cite{RigolOlshanii2008}.
-Indeed, if the $|c_\alpha|^2$s distribution gives an important weight to these rare states, the diagonal ensemble averages will be different from the micro-canonical one.
-In this case thermalization will not take place, despite the fact that the overall majority of states is characterized by a value of $\mathcal{O}_\alpha$ equal to the microcanonical average.
-In the following we shall show, in concrete examples, that this is indeed what happens in some integrable infinite systems and in some {\it finite size} non-integrable models, such as the Bose Hubbard one.
-Conjectures on thermalization of infinite size non-integrable models are discussed in the conclusion.\\ Our first example is a chain of $L$ harmonic oscillators characterized by a mass $m$ and coupling strength $\omega$ described by the Hamiltonian
+This is not a minor fact since if the $|c_\alpha|^2$s distribution gives an important weight to these rare states, the diagonal ensemble averages will be different from the micro-canonical one.
+They keep a memory of the initial state.
+As a consequence, an interpretation of ETH stating that the {\it fraction} of thermal states has to vanish would not guarantee thermalization.
+Instead the stronger interpretation of ETH, stating that the {\it support} of the distribution of the $\mathcal{O}_\alpha$ shrinks around the thermal microcanonical value in the thermodynamic limit, does so because states leading to non-thermal averages disappear.
+In the following we shall show, in concrete examples, that these rare states indeed do exist and prevent thermalization in some integrable infinite systems and in some {\it finite size} non-integrable models, such as the Bose Hubbard one.\\ Our first example is a chain of $L$ harmonic with a mass $m$ and coupling strength $\omega$ described by